Hardest Workin' Scout in the Biz--

 sport at a free baseball clinic sponsored by NewFaze.

-summer, Don Lyle spearheads his own baseball camp for young teens as another way to "give back
+Each summer, Don Lyle spearheads his own baseball camp for young teens as another way

-to the community."
-Marketed under the banner Nationally Concerned Baseball Scouts, up to 100
+to "give back to the community."
+Marketed under the banner Nationally Concerned Baseball Scouts,

-kids—many of them inner city youths—pay a modest $20 fee to attend the camp.
-There they receive
+up to 100 kids—many of them inner city youths—pay a modest $20 fee to attend the camp.
+There

-instruction and encouragement by other local area scouts who gladly assist Lyle in this
+they receive instruction and encouragement by other local area scouts who gladly assist Lyle in

-hope the interest we show them will help spark some of these kids to go on to play at the next
+"We hope the interest we show them will help spark some of these kids to go on to play

-level," Lyle says of the program.
-He estimates that 15 of his former pupils have already gone on
+at the next level," Lyle says of the program.
+He estimates that 15 of his former pupils have

-to play college baseball, an encouraging sign the program is working.
+already gone on to play college baseball, an encouraging sign the program is

-up until Christmas, Don Lyle will continue canvassing ballparks throughout Northern California
+Right up until Christmas, Don Lyle will continue canvassing ballparks throughout

-in hopes of identifying and channeling top pro prospects into the Cleveland organization to make
+Northern California in hopes of identifying and channeling top pro prospects into the Cleveland

 According to his supervisor Cogan, "The day is always better when Don Lyle is at the